awsdocs/aws-iot-docs/developerguide/pub-sub-policy.md

 ## Policies for HTTP and WebSocket Clients<a name="pub-sub-policy-cognito"></a>

-For the following operations, uses policies attached to Amazon Cognito identities \(through the `AttachPolicy` API\) to scope down the permissions attached to the Amazon Cognito Identity pool with authenticated identities\.
-That means an Amazon Cognito Identity needs permission from the IAM role policy attached to the pool and the policy attached to the Amazon Cognito Identity through the `AttachPolicy` API\.
+For the following operations, AWS IoT Core uses AWS IoT Core policies attached to Amazon Cognito identities \(through the `AttachPolicy` API\) to scope down the permissions attached to the Amazon Cognito Identity pool with authenticated identities\.
+That means an Amazon Cognito Identity needs permission from the IAM role policy attached to the pool and the AWS IoT Core policy attached to the Amazon Cognito Identity through the AWS IoT Core `AttachPolicy` API\.
 + `iot:Connect`
 + `iot:Publish`
 + `iot:Subscribe`